-In addition to our good staff to pupil ratios we also provide the following interventions and provisions.
-IDL dyslexia support-an ICT based resource aimed at improving reading and spelling ages of children with additional literacy needs.
-Some of our TA's are fully trained in delivering Precision Teaching methods: for children on Pupil Centred Profiles (PCPs).
-Toe-by-Toe can be delivered I:I by our TA's, this is aimed at improving reading and spelling through phonics.
-Staff are highly trained in delivering Red, Write Inc and many children are working on the Fast Track Tutoring Programme if they are assessed to need extra support outside of the usual sessions offered.
-In Year 6 we offer I:I and small group tuition for some pupils.
+In addition to our good staff to pupil ratios we also provide the following interventions and additional provisions.

+- IDL dyslexia support-an ICT based resource aimed at improving reading and spelling ages of children with additional literacy needs. - Some of our TA's are fully trained in delivering Precision Teaching methods: for children on Pupil Centred Profiles (PCPs). - Toe-by-Toe can be delivered 1:1 by our TA's, this is aimed at improving reading and spelling through phonics. - Staff are highly trained in delivering Read, Write Inc and many children are working on the Fast Track Tutoring Programme if they are assessed to need extra support outside of the usual sessions offered.
+In Year 6 we offer 1:1 tutoring and "Fresh Start" for small groups of identified pupils.